Stephen A. Corker: Life After Congress

+Illness and death

 After losing the election, his health began to decline.
 On Saturday October 18, 1879 he was talking to clients at his office in Waynesboro when he suddenly slumped down and was paralysed on his left side.
 He died at four o'clock that afternoon at forty-nine years old.

 He was a Freemason, a member of the Royal Arcanum, and a member of the Knights of Honor.
 He was interred in the Confederate Cemetery at Waynesboro.
 His wife and all three of his sons survived him.

+Descendant

 His great-great-grandson is former U.S. Senator from Tennessee Bob Corker.